13 Mistakes New Beekeepers Make

 Benefits of Two Colonies

-If you lose a queen in one colony, you may be able to help it by transferring brood, eggs, and larva from the other.
+If you lose a queen in one colony, you may be able to help it by transferring brood, eggs, and larvae from the other.
 This might help you save a colony without the cost of a new queen (they’ll make their own queen).

 If one colony becomes queenless too late in the year to adjust, you can consider combining it with a healthy colony.